 Maybe it got deleted by accident, perhaps the file was unsaved due to iMovie app corruption.

-The question is — how to recover a deleted iMovie project on Mac?
+The question is — how to recover a deleted or missing iMovie project on Mac?

-That's what we're going to cover in this article - troubleshooting different iMovie data loss situations and exploring every possible recovery solution.
+That’s what we are going to cover in this article, explore different iMovie data loss situations and help you find recovery solutions.

 - Your Mac computer with the iMovie app